Kripash/CPE401/Lab 3/Readme.txt.txt

 5. Query Server - The client will query a server for a device ID and the serverw ill respond with the queried device IP and port if it is logged in and registered with the server.
 Otherwise, the server will respond with the proper ack.

 6. Query Another Client/Device - The client will query another client device by sending some data at this point, which will be the query for  random data.
 Right now since there are no restrictions for client to client communications, the client device will respond with "Message Received!"
+The client query is done with a queued list and a separate thread so that it does not disrupt user input and communication with the server on the main thread.

 7. Exit - The program will unbind the sockets from the IP and waits for all of the threads to exit before exiting with 0.